Monitoring Drug Therapy

 By the end of the course, you will be able to:

-1. Apply PK and PD principles to their patients in order to individualize drug therapy.
+1. Apply PK and PD principles to your patients in order to individualize drug therapy.

 2. Adjust anticonvulsant and immunosuppressive therapy based on therapeutic drug monitoring.